ssyram/hax-dev/docs/manual/quick_start/index.md

    second step is about panic freedom: if F\* can typecheck your crate, it means your code *never* panics, which already is an important property.

+## Start Lean verification
+After extracting your Rust code to Lean, the result is in the `proofs/lean/extraction` folder.
+The `lakefile.toml` allows you to run Lean on this folder by running `lake build` (or directly in the IDE using the LSP).
+Contrarily to F\*, successfully building the code doesn't prove panic freedom, this happens only if the specifications states that the code is panic-free.
+However, trying to build without specifications can fail if a definition is missing in our Lean model of the Rust core library.
+This lives in the sub-directory `hax-lib/proof-libs/lean` of the hax repository.

 To go further, please read the next chapter.